twocanoes/hackershed/README.md

 1. Copy serial_monitor.rb to `/usr/local/bin`
 1. Copy serial_monitor.plist to `/Library/LaunchDaemons`

-Open Terminal and run these commands:
+Install Xcode command line tools (if not currently installed) by opening Terminal and running this command:

+    sudo xcode-select --install

+Then run these commands in Terminal as well:

     chmod 755 /usr/local/bin/serial_monitor.rb
     sudo gem install rubyserial